ludonggh/blog/_posts/2018-04-20-hello-world.md

 # Hello Readers.

 Hello Readers.
-I used to have a nice blog that I kept three years of my writing under the same name of “lifetimelu”.
+I used to have a nice blog that I kept for three years.
 But due to the cost of web hosting service, I decided to switch to a free hosting platform (github).
 This is hence my new blog.
-I works in academics (economics) and just accepted an offer from a Chinese university in Nanjing.
-I have an one year old daughter shanshan (in the picture) who you will meet in my writing.
+I work in academics (economics) and just accepted an offer  as an assistant professor from a Chinese university in Nanjing.
+I have an one year old daughter shanshan (in the picture) who you will meet soon in my writing.

-Well, as the title of this blog, I enjoyed reading, writing and doing yoga a lot.
+As the title of this blog suggested, I enjoyed reading, writing and doing yoga a lot.
+I believe in the value of planning and recording.
 I wish to share with you these things and my day-to-day thoughts as we are on this life journey together.